matthewjnield/docs/runtime/reference/cli/lsp_integration.md

 ### task

-`deno/task` requests the return of available deno tasks, see [task_runner](/runtime/reference/cli/task_runner/).
+`deno/task` requests the return of available Deno tasks, see [task_runner](/runtime/reference/cli/task_runner/).
 It does not expect any parameters.